SpiValk/Reading-Session/October/README.md

 - This is less important but, I don't like it when I see useless commented code, even in a sandbox.
 More like a personal bias, but I always prefer my deliverables to have a "production-ready" status.

 # October 12 React workshop second session

 - setState
 - branch 0 master: completed
 - branch react--01: completed
 - bracnh react--02: TODO

+#October 13

+- Default parameters
+- Spread - Rest syntax